The AEL group encompasses creative and performing arts, law, education, criminology, social science and humanities

 Professor Scott Harrison, Pro Vice Chancellor

-Arts, Education and Law programs and courses
+Arts, Education and Law schools and colleges

 Arts, Education and Law Research